-George Tzagkarakis received the Ph.D. and M.Sc. degrees (First in Class, Honors) from the Computer Science Department (CSD) at the University of Crete (UoC), Greece, in 2009 and 2004, respectively, and the B.Sc. degree in Mathematics from the Department of Mathematics (UoC) in 2002 (First in Class, Honors).
-A number of academic distinctions have been rewarded to him both as an undergraduate and a post-graduate student from UoC, the Institute of Computer Science (ICS) of the Foundation for Research and Technology-Hellas (FO.R.T.H.), as well as from external state foundations.
+George Tzagkarakis received the PhD and MSc degrees (1st in class, Highest Honors) from the Computer Science Department at the University of Crete (UOC), Greece, in 2009 and 2004, respectively, and the BSc degree in Mathematics from the Department of Mathematics, University of Crete, in 2002 (1st in class, Highest Honors).
+A number of academic distinctions have been awarded to him both as an undergraduate and a post-graduate student from UOC, the Institute of Computer Science (ICS) of the Foundation for Research and Technology-Hellas (FORTH), as well as from external state foundations.

-From 2010 to 2012 he was affiliated with CEA/Saclay as a Marie Curie post-doctoral researcher in the Cosmology and Statistics Laboratory, working on the design and implementation of compressive sensing algorithms for remote imaging in areal and terrestrial surveillance systems.
+Between November 2010 and November 2012 he joined CEA/Saclay as a Marie Curie post-doctoral researcher in the Cosmology and Statistics Laboratory, working on the design and implementation of compressive sensing algorithms for remote imaging in areal and terrestrial surveillance systems.

-Since 2012, he holds a research position in EONOS Investment Technologies, where he now serves as the company's Scientific Director being responsible for developing and managing scientific research projects strategically aligned with the state-of-the-art in quantitative analysis, econometrics, and computational finance using advanced signal and data processing methodologies.
-Furthermore, he is affiliated with the Signal Processing Laboratory (SPL) at ICS-FO.R.T.H. as a research associate.
+In 2012, he got a research position in EONOS Investment Technologies, where he now serves as the company's Scientific Director being responsible for developing and managing scientific research projects strategically aligned with the state-of-the-art in quantitative analysis, econometrics, and computational finance using advanced signal and data processing methodologies.

-His research interests lie in the fields of statistical signal and image processing, with emphasis in:
+His main expertise and research interests lie in the fields of statistical signal and image processing, with emphasis in: